This page has moved to here!

 Message from the Director

-The Vaccine Testing Center and Kirkpatrick Laboratory are dedicated to improving global health through the development and study of new vaccines and increased knowledge of the human immune response to infections and vaccines.
+The Vaccine Testing Center and laboratories are dedicated to improving global health through the development and study of new vaccines and by improving our understanding of how humans respond immunologically to infections and vaccines.

 Our team runs a fully functioning unit for performing phase I and II vaccine trials and enteric challenge models at the Vaccine Testing Center (VTC).
 In general, the VTC focuses on the development of vaccines of importance to global health, including typhoid fever, Campylobacter infections, dengue virus infections, cholera, rotavirus and polio infections.
 In 2009, the VTC began a 10-year project with Johns Hopkins and the National Institutes of Health's Laboratory of Infectious Diseases to study new Dengue vaccines.
 Other collaborators have included biotech companies, the National Institutes of Health and the Department of Defense.